wrewsama/obsidian-vault/Interview Notes/Theory/Databases.md

 1NF: All entities contain only unique or atomic values

-2NF: 1NF AND all non key attributes are fully dependent on primary key
+2NF: 1NF AND all non key attributes are fully dependent on the _entire_ primary key

 3NF:

-- 2NF AND every non key attribute is not transitively dependent on the primary key
-- || every non prime attribute depends on only the key
+- every non prime attribute depends on the entire key and only the key

 BCNF:

-- every single prime attribute depends on only the key
+- every single attribute depends on only the key
 - difference from 3NF: No multiple overlapping candidate keys

+4NF:
+- multivalued dependencies in a table must be multivalued dependencies on the key
+	- multival deps: X -> one of the elements in a particular subset of Y
+	- written as X ->> Y

+5NF:
+- 4NF and cannot be describable as the logical result of joining some other tables together
 ## SQL Categories

 Data Definition Language